serghd/card-combination-tests/README.md

 # card-combination-tests
-Algorithms for winner card combinations, better use QtCreator for building and running.
+Algorithms for winner card combinations

+Better use QtCreator for building and running.